andredini93/TaskCompanyWebApp/README.md

 	npm start

-The application will go up on localhost:4200
+The application will serve on localhost:4200
 For the login and password fields, any value can be entered